-Following the minimalism trend, minimalistic navigation is one of key UX design trends in 2020.
+Following the minimalism trend, minimalistic navigation is one of key UX design trends this year.

 This trend is fueled by one key benefit.
 The fewer menus and shortcuts there are for the visitors of your website to click on, the more time they can spend exploring your content, products or services.